-The North America Nebula and Pelican Nebula in Cygnus, along with nearby Deneb.
+The North America Nebula and the Cygnus Wall, near Deneb.

 Cygnus is not the only constellation associated with the Summer Triangle with fascinating deep sky objects within in.
 There are some noteworthy targets in Lyra as well, including a well-known planetary nebula known as Messier 57, or more commonly, the Ring Nebula.

 Vega is a blueish white main sequence star with a magnitude of 0.03.
 From the northern hemisphere, it is strikingly bright and noticeable in the night sky.
 Vega is 40-times more luminous than the sun, and one of the most luminous stars in the vicinity of our solar system.